 Telemetry is system data that is uploaded by the Connected User Experience and Telemetry component.
 The telemetry data is used to keep Windows devices secure, and to help Microsoft improve the quality of Windows and Microsoft services.
 It is used to provide a service to the user as part of Windows.

-In Windows 11/10, and now Windows 8 and Windows 7 too, Microsoft collects data from computers, aggregates it, and uses it to keep Windows devices secure and improve the quality of Microsoft services and the Windows operating system.
+In Windows, Microsoft collects data from computers, aggregates it, and uses it to keep Windows devices secure and improve the quality of Microsoft services and the Windows operating system.

-The data that is collected by Microsoft complies with its security and privacy policies, as well as international laws and regulations.
-It is used by Microsoft to provide, improve, and personalize experiences, and for security, health, quality, and performance analysis.
-It may, however, share aggregated, anonymous telemetry data with third parties for limited purposes or share business reports with partners.
+Microsoft collects data in accordance with its security and privacy policies and international laws and regulations.
+It uses the data to provide, improve, and personalize experiences and for security, health, quality, and performance analysis.
+However, it may share aggregated, anonymous telemetry data with third parties for limited purposes or share business reports with partners.

 While the intentions of collecting telemetry data might be good, many enterprises and organizations may have Windows Privacy issues and may feel that their privacy is being breached – and they might want to block the collection & uploading of this telemetry data.